 Dakwat Merah blog is dedicated to these courageous risk takers.
 We salute you.

-DM admin served as a senior member of a public listed conglomerate.
+DM was a senior member of a public listed conglomerate.
 She graduated with several post-graduate degrees in the United States of America, in early 1980s.
 As long as Malaysia’s draconian ‘guilty-until-proven-innocent’ internet law is not repealed, she prefers to retain her anonymity.